top of page

 What does my project fee include?

-Fees from volunteers also go back in to the orphanage to help pay for food and veterinary care for the rhinos.
+Fees from volunteers go back in to the orphanage to help pay for food and veterinary care for the rhinos.

 How do I get to the project?